observablehq/plot/README.md

 Returns a new vector with the given *data* and *options*.
 If neither the **x** nor **y** options are specified, *data* is assumed to be an array of pairs [[*x₀*, *y₀*], [*x₁*, *y₁*], [*x₂*, *y₂*], …] such that **x** = [*x₀*, *x₁*, *x₂*, …] and **y** = [*y₀*, *y₁*, *y₂*, …].

+The **shape** option supports the following shapes:
+- **arrow** - default: an arrow pointing top, with an arrow head proportional to its length and to the radius
+- **spike** - an open isosceles triangle pointing top, with a base equal to the width and a height equal to the length
+- an object with a draw function that receives the context, a length, and the radius

+The following options are also supported:
+- **length** - the shape’s length, a constant or variable channel
+- **width** - the shape’s width, twice the shape’s radius, that defaults to 7 pixels.
+- **anchor** - the mark’s anchor (start, middle, end), defaults to middle

 <!-- jsdocEnd vector -->

 #### Plot.vectorX(*data*, *options*)